-Spain has the dubious honor of having the Spanish flu -the deadliest pandemic in history, which killed between 50 and 100 million people- named after her.
+Spain has the dubious honor of having the Spanish flu named after her.
+After all, this flu was the deadliest pandemic in history.
+It killed between 50 and 100 million people.
 But was Spain really the place of origin of the pandemic?
 Or has she snatched the name from worthier contenders?

 She snatched it.
 According to researchers, the “Spanish” flu probably originated in France, the U.S., or China.

 So the Spanish flu is not actually Spanish?

 Sorry, but no. The Spanish were simply the ones that reported the existence of the epidemic.

 Most countries of the world were at war in 1918.

 And, like often happens during wartime, the warring states had enforced a media blackout.
 It was designed to keep up the morale of the troops and the citizens.

 Hence, in most of the world, the newspapers were unable to report that a flu epidemic was ravaging their cities.